sayonaramemori/study-roads/javacode/tutor.md

 ### Strings are immutable
 1. The compiler can arrange that strings are shared
-2. The designers of Java decided that the efficiency of sharing outweighs the inefficiency of string editing by extracting substrings and cconcatenating.
+2. The designers of Java decided that the efficiency of sharing outweighs the inefficiency of string editing by extracting substrings and concatenating.
 3. However, C++ strings are mutable - you can modify individual characters in a string.
 4. Do not use the == operator to test whether two strings are equal.
 It only determines whether or not the strings are stored in the same location.